Popardowski/css-flags/readme.md

 Enjoy!
 ---

----
 Also, you can check out my [CSSMap Plugin](https://cssmapsplugin.com/)
 ---
-**CSS & jQuery interactive maps**
+**CSS & jQuery interactive maps**<br/>
-The CSSMap script converts a simple list of regions into fully responsive interactive map using the well known CSS sprites and works in all modern web browsers.
+The CSSMap script converts a simple list of regions into fully responsive interactive map using the well known CSS sprites and works in all modern web browsers.<br/>
 [cssmapsplugin.com](https://cssmapsplugin.com/)